JetBrains/intellij-plugin-verifier/README.md

     * `plain,markdown` will enable console output and the Markdown verification reports.
     * `-plain` will disable console output, but retain the default HTML output.
+    * `""` (literal empty string) will disable all verification report formats.
+    This will essentially suppress console output, leaving only logging messages.

 * `-runtime-dir (-r)`